tgstation/tgstation-server/README.md

 * `prtestjob.json`
 	* This contains information about current test merged pull requests in the Repository folder

 * `TGS3.json`
 	* This is a copy of TGS3.json from the Repository.
 If a repostory change creates differences between the two, update operations will be blocked until the user confirms they want to change it

+* `Instance.cfg`
+	* The encrypted internal configuration settings for a server instance.
+Note that access to this file bypasses API user restrictions

 ### Starting the game server:
 To run the game server, open the `Server` tab of the control panel and click either `Start`